 We also want to raise awareness about, and funds for, programs and services offered by the Alzheimer Society of B.C.
 Beginning in October 2019, we will be doing public presentations about our adventures at various libraries and seniors centres in the Lower Mainland.
 We plan to have souvenir t-shirts for sale with all proceeds going to the Alzheimer Society.
 We invite you to donate to the Society through this page and watch for updates.

 (Logo: John Dunn)

 All participants have arrived home in good health and high spirits after an amazing journey.
 Highlights include close, but quiet encounters with polar bears, including mother and cub, muskoxen in the distance, basking seals, a narwhal skull with 7' tooth, beautiful and tough, ground-hugging alpine plants, very strong winds, fascinating ice patterns, and 24 hour daylight.
 Fred was in his element and participated equally.
-Alice will be submitting an article for an Alzheimer's publication drawing parallels between this journey and the journey with Alzheimer's.
-A schedule of public presentations will be posted in early September.

 We are all so grateful to you who have supported our journey by donating to the Alzheimer's Society of BC.
 Thank you.